achaseshelton/mindReader/pseudocode.md

 if page is equal to 4 populate the page with the current values
 header: randomizeSymbol function
 button1: "REVEAL"
-helperText: "Find your new number note the symbol next to it.
+helperText: "Find your new number. note the symbol beside the number"
 button2: @

 nextPage